FlightControl-Master/slate/source/includes/Wrapper.Client.md

 Mission:AddClient( CLIENT:FindByName( 'RU MI-8MTV2*HOT-Deploy Troops 2' ):Transport() )
 Mission:AddClient( CLIENT:FindByName( 'RU MI-8MTV2*RAMP-Deploy Troops 4' ):Transport() )
 ```
+Finds a CLIENT from the _DATABASE using the relevant Client Unit Name.
+As an optional parameter, a briefing text can be given also.

 <h4> Parameters </h4>
 * [CLIENT](#client-class-)